blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 61. Merciful Hammer: Wooden warhammer.
 Attacks leave creatures at 1HP unconscious when the weapon would otherwise reduce them to 0HP and kill them.
 62. Greatsword of Wrath: One attunes by swearing an oath of vengeance and offering one's soul to the blade.
 One may see and hear visions of the former wielders whose souls live in this blade.
 Becomes a +1 sword after killing 10 evil creatures with the blade, +2 after 30, and +3 after 60.
 Once per rest, the wielder may use two actions to heal 2d6 HP from the blade.
 63. Spear of Justice: +1 minor weapon.
 Killing an evil creature with this spear accumulates 1 point of justice within the tip, up to a maximum of 7 points.
 When the wielder hits with this spear, they may expend all the tip's justice, dealing D4 for each point of justice.
-64. Maskar's Armor: Heavy armor with 17 AC.
+64. Maskar's Armor: Once worn by a famous dragonslayer.
+Heavy armor with 17 AC.
 The visor remains wet with a perpetual supply of dripping fresh blood.
 65. Ring of Shadow Jump: The wearer may use their action to teleport up to 60ft away to an area that is not directly lit, such as the shadow of a building.
 66. Seeker Pipe: The smoke from this pipe forms into tiny dragons.
 If the wielder speaks the name of a person they've met before, the tiny dragons will float in that person's direction.
 67. Bag of holding: This bag connects to a 5ft cubic pocket dimension that counts as 20 slots of inventory space.